echi/mSIM/README.md

 Yuan Feng, Luo Xiao, and Eric C. Chi, Sparse Single Index Models for Multivariate Responses, Journal of Computational and Graphical Statistics, 2020.

+## Notes

+This R package is follow up work to the JCGS paper by Zirui Li under the guidance of Eric Chi through the [NCSU GEARS program](https://gti.ncsu.edu/gears/).